-Credit Hours: 3 Prerequisite: Instructor approval
+Credit Hours: 3 Prerequisite: Completion of all coursework

-Computer Information Systems (CIS)
+Computer Information Systems (CIS) (WI) denotes a Writing Intensive (WI) course

 CIS 200 Foundations of Information Systems (WI)

 This course is designed to provide students with a foundational knowledge of various information systems.
 These systems are used by organizations for supporting customers, and they serve as the information foundation of many business functions ranging from marketing, human resources, accounting, and finance.
 Students will learn the role of information technology and systems in practice, and how these can be leveraged to create and sustain competitive advantage.
 Topics covered in this course include information systems and technology terminology, computer history, data representation, data storage concepts, fundamentals of information processing, information systems infrastructure, and business intelligence.
 Students will also conduct a career exploration in the field of information systems.